Unimodular Pleba\'{n}ski Gravity: Unimodular extensions of Pleba n ski gravity

 where $g_{\mu\nu}$ is the Urbantke metric, which is also used to raise the $\rho$ index on $\Sigma^i$.
 We then also have ${\Sigma^i}^{\mu\nu}\, {\Sigma^j}_{\mu\nu}=4\delta^{ij}$.

 Now the Bianchi identity $D_A F^i=0$ and the first two equations of (\ref{plebanskieom}) imply that $\Sigma_j\wedge(D_AM^{ij})=0$ and hence

 where we write the exterior covariant derivative of $M^{ij}$ as $D_A M^{ij}=D_\rho M^{ij}\,{\rm d}x^\rho$ and used (\ref{contraction}).
 Contraction with $\delta^{ij}$ reduces the covariant derivative to a partial derivative, $\delta^{ij}D_\rho M_{ij}=\partial_\rho(\delta^{ij}M_{ij})$.
 Hence $\tr M$ must be a (complex) constant.
-Just as in metric general relativity, the trace Einstein equation can be derived from the other field equations together with the Bianchi identities and a non-degeneracy condition on the metric.
+Just as in metric general relativity, the trace Einstein equation (with undetermined value of the cosmological constant) can be derived from the other field equations together with the Bianchi identities and a non-degeneracy condition on the metric.

 The simplest way of removing the constraint $\tr M=\Lambda$ as a dynamical equation is to replace the dynamical volume form $\omega$ by a fixed (background) volume form $\omega_0$.
 This turns (\ref{Plebanski action}) into the {\em unimodular Pleba\'{n}ski action}